We can’t wait to welcome you to Colorado for ComNet25 Denver!

 We believe leaders working in communications for good—and the organizations they serve—will be stronger, smarter, and more effective when connected to a diverse network of colleagues, peers, and programs.

 ComNet is the annual gathering of The Communications Network.— three days of ideas, insights, inspiration, connection and fun!
-ComNet25 will take place in Denver, CO October 15-17, 2025 at the
+ComNet25 will take place in Denver, CO October 15-17, 2025 at the Hyatt Regency Denver!
+You can learn more about The Communications Network here.

 Join The Communications Network to keep the learning and connections going all year round!